-- The design operating pressure must not be greater than the available source pressure. - The design operating pressure must account for peak-use times and supply-line pressures at final buildout for the entire system. - Maintain the air-relief and vacuum-breaker valves by using hydraulic-pressuresustaining values. - Install VFD systems to lengthen the life of older pipes and fittings until the golf course can afford a new irrigation system. - An irrigation system should also have high- and low-pressure sensors that shut down the system in case of breaks and malfunctions. - Pumps should be sized to provide adequate flow and pressure. - Pumps should be equipped with control systems to protect distribution piping. - System checks and routine maintenance on pumps, valves, programs, fittings, and sprinklers should follow the manufacturer's recommendations. - Monitor pumping station power consumption. - Monthly bills should be monitored over time to detect a possible increase in power usage. - Compare the power used with the amount of water pumped.
-Requiring more power to pump the same amount of water may indicate a problem with the pump motor(s), control valves, or distribution system. - Quarterly checks of amperage by qualified pump personnel may more accurately indicate increased power usage and thus potential problems.
+- Ensure the design operating pressure is not greater than the available source pressure. - Ensure the design operating pressure accounts for peak-use times and supplyline pressures at final buildout for the entire system.

+- Maintain the air-relief and vacuum-breaker valves by using hydraulic-pressuresustaining values. - Install VFD systems to lengthen the life of older pipes and fittings until the golf course can afford a new irrigation system. - Operate an irrigation system with high-and low-pressure sensors that shut down the system in case of breaks and malfunctions. - Size pumps to provide adequate flow and pressure. - Equip pumps with control systems to protect distribution piping. - Follow system checks and routine maintenance on pumps, valves, programs, fittings, and sprinklers, based on the manufacturer's recommendations. - Monitor pumping station power consumption. - Monitor monthly bills over time to detect a possible increase in power usage. - Compare the power used with the amount of water pumped.
+Requiring more power to pump the same amount of water may indicate a problem with the pump motor(s), control valves, or distribution system. - Check amperage quarterly.
+Qualified pump personnel may more accurately indicate increased power usage and thus potential problems.